5 Considerations When Creating (or Revamping) Your Fitness Intro Offer

 Keep it simple

-Think of the various service offerings you're currently offering customers—indoor, live stream, on-demand, or outdoor—and decide which to include in your introductory offer(s).
-The Mindbody University best practice is to simplify as much as possible—1-2 intro offers max.
+Think of the various service offerings you're currently offering customers and decide which to include in your introductory offer(s).
+The best practice is to simplify your intro offer strategy as much as possible—1-2 intro offers max.
 This allows you and your staff to clearly define and promote each one, without overwhelming customers.

 Give your intro offer(s) an expiration date but make sure it encourages multiple visits, too.
 Especially now, clients need enough time to make your services part of their new routine.
 Giving 15 to 30 days from the purchase date is a good time frame to encourage client retention.